 Mercury compounds are toxic!
 Take extra care to avoid accidental dermal contact, ingestion or inhalation of these materials.
 Wear appropriate personal protective equipment.
-Above all, wear a laboratory coat and latex or nitrile gloves.
+At a minimum, wear a laboratory coat and latex or nitrile gloves.
 Clean up any spill that might occur according to applicable hazardous material spill procedures.

 Exercise the utmost care in executing all measurements precisely to obtain the best accuracy for the final concentrations.
-Use only pipettes, disposable tips and volumetric flasks that have been tested for accuracy and will deliver liquid volumes with a precision of $\pm 1\%$ or better.

-1. Preparation of Working Triple SpikeStandards Solution
+1. Preparation of Working Triple Spike Standards Solution

 On the day that the samples will be digested, prepare fresh working spike solution.
 Remove the vendor-supplied standard solutions of the following from the refrigerator and allow to reach room temperature: InHg, MeHg, and EtHg.
-The following intermediate and working solutions should be prepared by weighing allowing the final concentrations of "spike" material in the working solution to be determined by weight.
-An Excel worksheet was developed to calculate the final concentrations of working triple spike standards solution, and the template for the worksheet can be found in Appendix B.
+The following intermediate and working solutions are prepared gravimetrically, allowing the final concentrations of "spike" material in the working solution to be determined by weight.
+An Excel worksheet was developed to calculate the final concentrations of working triple spike standards solution.

-a) Intermediate standard solution
+a.
+Intermediate standard solution

-Pipette 50 μL each of InHg, MeHg, and EtHg standards into separately labeled 2 mL centrifuge tubes.
-Add 400 μL of DI water to each and mix thoroughly.
+Pipette 50 $\mu$ L each of InHg, MeHg, and EtHg standards into separately labeled 2 mL microcentrifuge tubes.
+Add 400 $\mu$ L of DI water to each and mix thoroughly.
 (Note that the volumes pipetted depend on the concentrations of the original stock solutions).

-b) Working solution (containing mixture of 3 isotope standards):
+b.
+Working solution (containing a mixture of three isotope standards):

-- 1) Fill a clean 50 mL volumetric flask approximately half full with DI water. - 2) Pipette 100 μL of each intermediate standard solution (InHg, MeHg, and EtHg) into the flask.
+- 1. Fill a clean 50 mL volumetric flask approximately half full with DI water. - Pipette 100 μL of each intermediate standard solution (InHg, MeHg, and EtHg) into the flask.
+Discard the remaining intermediate standard solutions after the aliquots have been taken.
 Complete the volume to the 50 mL mark with DI water.
-(Note that the volumes pipetted depend on the concentrations of the original stock solutions). - 3) The concentration of each isotope standard in the working solution should be within a range of 0.7-1.5 μg Hg/L. Calculate the exact concentration of each isotope standard contained in the Working Triple Spike Standards Solution by dividing the starting concentrations (indicated by the isotope standard's certificate of analysis) by the dilution factors shown in Table 9-1 (dilution factors must be adjusted to produce isotope standard concentrations in the range of 0.7-1.5 μg Hg/L).
-Make appropriate adjustments to the calculations if volumes deviate from the prescribed amounts.
+(Note that the volumes pipetted depend on the concentrations of the original stock solutions). - The concentration of each isotope standard in the working solution will be within a range of 0.7-1.5 μg Hg/L. Calculate the exact concentration of each isotope standard contained in the Working Triple Spike Standards Solution.
+Expires three weeks from the date prepared.